 Now adopt and cultivate the new belief that you have just arrived at.
 State it.
 Declare it as your new belief.
 Instead of “I have a low metabolism and struggle to lose weight” state, “I have the dedication to fuel my body with healthy foods which will lead to easy and effortless weight loss.”

 Once you have an empowering belief, repeat it daily.
 Write it on post its and tape it around your house and work area.
 Smile when you read it.
 Feel good as you speak it outloud.
 And know you are working to repair the negative and incorrect beliefs that were previously holding you back.

-Detoxing your mind from limiting beliefs cracks open your shell and opens you up to so much more possibility!
+Detoxing your mind from limiting beliefs opens you up to so much possibility!

-As your coach, I will not allow you to buy into the old story that you’ve continued to tell.
-The story that says you can’t have it, that it has to be hard, that you are not worthy, that change is scary, that <insert limiting belief> is true.
+As your mindset coach, I will never allow you to buy into the old stories that you’ve continued to tell.
+The stories that say you can’t have it, that it has to be hard, that you’re not good enough, that change is scary, that <insert limiting belief> is true.